The Galaxy Number Density Profile of Haloes

+{ In the past, there are less research on galaxy number density profile of haloes.} \citet{Budzynski2012} only measured the projected (surface) galaxy density profiles \citep{Bartelmann1996} of halos (using SDSS DR7), they did not develop any analytic models for the density profile and they only use the clusters with Luminous Red Galaxies at their centers for their measurements.

 Our paper is structured as follows.
 In Section \ref{sec:datasim}, we introduce the {\sc Dark Sage} simulation and the SDSS DR10 group catalogue.
-In Section \ref{sec:hod}, we explore the functional form of the halo density profile model for galaxies using \ds.
-In Section \ref{sec:Xigg}, we fit the galaxy two-point correlation function and constrain the HOD for \ds~galaxies to validate our halo density profile model.
-In Section \ref{sec:sdssFcs}, we validate our halo density profile model using the SDSS DR10 group catalogue.
+In Section \ref{sec:hod}, we explore the functional form of the galaxy number density profile of haloes using \ds.
+In Section \ref{sec:Xigg}, we fit the galaxy two-point correlation function and constrain the HOD for \ds~galaxies to validate our galaxy number density profile of haloes.
+In Section \ref{sec:sdssFcs}, we validate our galaxy number density profile of haloes using the SDSS DR10 group catalogue.
 We conclude in Section \ref{sec:conc}.

 Hereafter, the capital letter $M \equiv \log_{10}(m/m_{\odot})$ denotes the logarithmic mass per unit solar mass $m_{\odot}$.